Microscopy¶

 c.show()

-We now aim to perform a segmentation of this image.
+We now aim to perform an instance segmentation of this image.
 In particular, a so-called segmentation mask has the same dimensions as the original image, with each pixel value being the id of the object it belongs to.
-Typically, the value 0 is reserved for the background.
-In our case, 3 more values are to be assigned, corresponding to the 3 circles.
+The value 0 is reserved for the background.
+In our case, 3 more values are to be assigned, 1, 2, and 3, corresponding to the 3 circle instances.

 We solve this problem via a commonly used approach:

-3. Use the watershedding) algorithm to assign the remaining pixels.
+- Use the Watershed algorithm) to assign the remaining pixels.

 from scipy import ndimage as ndi